March 15, Reading 1 – Exodus 32

 Just as our sin does not get brushed under the carpet.

-If we are found in Christ (us humanity now and Israel then) – Our sin was allotted onto the Lamb of God, and He took the punishment for all that sin on the cross at Calvary, God’s wrath poured out.
+If we are found in Christ, us now and Israel then – Our sin was allotted onto the Lamb of God.
+He took the punishment for all that sin on the cross at Calvary, God’s wrath poured out.

-If we are not found in Christ and we die in this state (us humanity now and Israel then) – Then our sin stored up will be apportioned to us at the great day of judgement, and God’s wrath will be poured out.
+If we are not found in Christ, us now and Israel then, and we die in this state – Then our sin stored up will be apportioned to us at the great day of judgement, and God’s wrath will be poured out.

 Let us be found in Christ!